 New strategies for increasing health care accessibility increase available and equal health care for all.
-It requires communication and networking between scientists, community members and groups, hospitals, insurance companies, and policy makers, to optimize community health outcomes, reduce health care costs, and increase community productivity.
+It requires communication and networking between scientists, community members and groups, hospitals, insurance companies, and policymakers, to optimize community health outcomes, reduce health care costs, and increase community productivity.

 Advice from authors on searching for information:

 Access to self-reported researcher or administrative/in-house data may be required to locate documentation.
-Longitudinal data on health care access may be difficult to find for local areas but is available for U.S. on HealthyPeople.gov and Access to Health Care – CDC.
+Longitudinal data on health care access may be difficult to find for local areas but is available for the U.S. on HealthyPeople.gov and Access to Health Care – CDC.
 Definitions of accessibility may vary among stakeholders and can include having insurance and nearby medical facilities, access to culturally acceptable care, care that is available during patient schedules, and patient access to transportation.

 Organizations, repositories, websites, and other sources where you can find more information:

 - Missouri Health Care For All.
 Website of all of the organizations across that state that are dedicated to providing quality health care to all Missourians.
 Provides stories of families that were helped, ways to contribute, and other resources for areas that want to work on improving health care accessibility in MO.

 - St. Louis Regional Health Commission.
 Report on the improved health care services provided to community members and guidelines for increasing quality and equity of services within other areas of St. Louis City and County.
 Discusses stakeholder involvement, state and federal insurance plan coverage that can affect quality/equity, and future steps for sustaining and further improving health care accessibility.